- Day 1 – Arrive in Rome, Flea Market, Colosseum,

 The Sistine Chapel

-How grand is the Painting on the Sistine Chapel’s ceiling?
+The highlight of this museum is Sistine Chapel’s ceiling art by Michaelangelo.
 Its like 3D art.
 The characters look alive, like a hologram or something.
 If you are getting a Vatican Museum ticket, make sure you have the pass to Sistine Chapel.

 Colosseum (Finally!), Roman Forum, Palatine Hill, Capitoline Hill